A goitre (tenga) is a swelling or enlargement of your thyroid gland.

 - Treatment of goitre depends on the cause, size and symptoms.

 - A lack of iodine in your diet may cause your thyroid gland to enlarge, although this is uncommon in Aotearoa New Zealand.

 What is the thyroid gland?

-The thyroid gland is found in the lower front of the neck.
-It produces thyroid hormones, which are secreted into the blood and then carried throughout the body.
-Thyroid hormone is important because it helps the body use energy, stay warm and keep the brain, heart, muscles and other organs working as they should.
+The thyroid gland is found in the lower front of your neck.
+It produces thyroid hormones, which are secreted into your blood and then carried throughout your body.
+Thyroid hormone is important because it helps your body use energy, stay warm and keep your brain, heart, muscles and other organs working as they should.